Chamber of Hungarian Auditors

 SMO 2: International Education Standards

-The MKVK reports that its Education Committee reviews programming, preparation of materials, and tendering procedures in order to ensure quality training.
+The MKVK reports that its Education Committee reviews programming, preparation of materials, and tendering procedures to ensure quality training.
 The committee will also review feedback on lecturers and host train-the-trainer sessions.
-Finally, the committee is also apparently monitoring the application of and compliance with IES requirements, which includes a review of the 2015 revised IES, which emphasizes learning-outcomes and competencies in educational programming.
+Finally, the committee is also apparently monitoring the application of and compliance with latest IES requirements, which emphasizes learning-outcomes and competencies in educational programming.
 For instance, the MKVK is considering whether a practical exam could reflect applicants’ knowledge and skills more realistically than a thesis which is currently presented to the Education Committee after completing an auditor’s apprenticeship under the supervision of an active MKVK member.
-MKVK is also considering other innovations such as a mock business case with a mock client in order to implement approaches that meet the revised IES requirements.
+MKVK is also considering other innovations such as a mock business case with a mock client to implement approaches that meet the revised IES requirements.

 Presently, one of the key elements of education programming for auditors is that they must present on the new and/or modified regulations and standards in order to get the mandatory credits.
 In preparing the educational materials, the MKVK sets learning outcomes and expectations, and focuses on the competencies’ improvement, mainly:importance of risk assessment in audit;IT skills’ development in audit software and other supporting tools and methods; andcapability to understand and apply the new regulations in the audit work and comply with all the requirements.